 Graduate students in clinical psychology, as well as some clinical faculty members, provide year-round services at the clinic.
 Services include individual therapy for children, adolescents, and adults; family therapy; marital/couples therapy; and group therapy.
-Assessment services include behavioral assessment, intellectual and psychological testing for children, adolescents, and adults.
+Assessment services include behavioral assessment and psychological testing for children, adolescents, and adults.
 Ph.D.-level providers and supervisors at the PSC serve on several managed care panels, including the University’s managed care program.

 We provide group, couples, family, and individual therapy with children and adults, with an emphasis on evidence-based, goal focused therapy.
 This means that treatment is typically brief, often 10 session or fewer, using treatment approaches that have been supported by research.
 Clinicians at the PSC use interventions such as cognitive-behavioral therapy, behavioral activation, motivational interviewing, dialectical behavior therapy, interpersonal therapy, exposure therapy, behavioral parent training, and behavioral couple’s therapy.

 Please note we do not provide crisis or immediate (i.e. same day) services.
 For most of our services, it takes some time before we can schedule an appointment, as we do often have a waitlist.
 If you need to see someone right away, please go to the Emergencies section for a list of crisis numbers.